-The hiClass task can be used for SpectrumDatasets or HTP of level 0.5, 1, and 2 data, but not raw data (level 0).
+The hiClass taskcan be used for ObservationContexts, Level 0, 0.5, 1, 2 products, HTP of level 0, 0.5, 1, 2 data, and SpectrumDatasets.
 The following information from is exported to CLASS:

-- The fluxes, of course - The frequencies in a column, if you ask for it (see examples) - ObsId, BbType, BbId, SequenceNumber.
-The way CLASS will store and handle it is still being discussed. - The name of the observed source, which is computed from the BBType. - The Rest Frequency, Image Frequency, Channel References, Frequency Step.
-HiClass always choses the centre of the spectrum as the reference. - Dates of observation, and name of the instrument (HIFI plus spectrometer and polarisation). - Pointing information. - Tsys print herschel.hifi.dp.tools.hiclass\tools.\\doc\\
+- The fluxes, of course - ObsId, BbType, BbId, SequenceNumber.
+The way CLASS will store and handle it is still being discussed. - The name of the observed source, which can be non-astronomical for spectra of level smaller than 2 (integrations on the Hot Black Body for example). - The Rest Frequency, Image Frequency, Channel References, Frequency Step.
+HiClass always choses the centre of the spectrum as the reference. - Dates of observation, and name of the instrument (HIFI plus spectrometer and polarisation). - Pointing information. - Tsys print herschel.hifi.dp.tools.hiclass_tools.doc

-The hiClass task is a wrapper around the HiClass object defined in herschel/hifi/dp/tools/hiclass\tools.py.
+The hiClass task is a wrapper around the HiClass object defined in herschel/hifi/dp/tools/ hiclass_tools.py.
 Only the usage of the hiClass task is described here, if you want to work directly with the HiClass object, you can read further documentation about how the HiClass object works, including examples, by typing in the console

-12.2. hiClass examples
+14.2. hiClass examples